Monday, February 25, 2013

 Review

 I was surprised to discover this movie in the last year of 2012.
 I have only seen the American Dad parody with squirrels.
 WHAT'S EATING GILBERT GRAPE is a rather unique and fascinating drama with a warm ambience.
 In reflecting on the cast and characters, I begin with Arnie Grape, who has an intellectual disability, which I presume is severe autism.
-At first, this character seemed unlikeable because he is very troublesome, but I grew to like him as he proves to be quite a handful for primary carer Gilbert.
-Actor Leonardo DiCaprio provides an extraordinary acting performance for Arnie.
+At first, this character seemed unlikeable because he is so troublesome, but I grew to like him as he proved to be quite a handful for primary carer Gilbert.
+Actor Leonardo DiCaprio provides an extraordinary acting performance as Arnie.
 It was a breakthrough role that made him a star.
 And last, there is Johnny Depp, who does a great job as the titular character.
 I feel bad for Gilbert as he is overwhelmed with so much pressure that he is busy looking after his mother, who suffers from obesity and his brother Arnie.

 Star rating: (5/5) Best Movie Ever